CommonAccord/Git-and-Cmacc-for-Legal/README.md

   1. Governance goals.

    1. No liability.
-Review carefully (you can) the source of information, motivations and competence of authors, etc.
+Review carefully the source of information (git preserves provenance), motivations and competence of authors, etc.

 1. Publishing Legal on Github:

-## Posting a document or other material.
+  1. Posting a document or other material.

-## Improving existing materials:
+  1. Improving existing materials:

-### git-based forking merging, pull requests,
+     1. git-based forking merging, pull requests,

-### overlays inclusions
+     1. overlays inclusions

-## Reuse: copyright, respect, moral rights
+     1. Reuse: copyright, respect, moral rights

-# Running
+1. Running a Cmacc instance

-## Cloning a running core of Primavera's code.
+  1. Cloning a running core of Primavera's code.

-## Installing locally
+  1. Installing locally

-## Show your Own - Hosting via Heroku
+  1.Show your Own - Hosting via Heroku

-# Naming Schemes and Document Best Practices
+1. Naming Schemes and Document Best Practices

-See other doc ==>>
+  # See other doc ==>>